|La Maison||Self Catering||Flexible||5||12||3|

 There is also a 10x5m outdoor swimming pool (shared with other guests).
 The pool is fenced and alarmed but children must be supervised by their parents at all time.
 There are plenty of sun loungers and parasols around the pool.

-There is a small campsite, which can be used to play on/picnic provided there are no campers on site.
+There is plenty of land which can be used to play on/picnic.

 There is ample space for parking on site.
 This is located just off the road at the front of the property.